mleprince018/azure-certifications/AZ-900 Azure Fundamentals.md

     - can set up VNet to on-prem through a *site-to-site* or *point-to-site*
 - HA scenarios for VPN
     - **Active/Standby**: default configuration
-        - when planned maintenance occurs connections are interrumpted and restored within a few seconds, uninterrupted can take as much as 90 seconds
+        - when planned maintenance occurs connections are interrupted and restored within a few seconds, uninterrupted can take as much as 90 seconds
     - **Active/Active**: Using BGP routing protocol, you can deploy VPN gateways in an active/active
         - you assign unique public IPs to each, then create separate tunnels from on-prem device to each IP
         - can be extended by deploying additional VPN devices on-prem